-Graph A19.1: Tax revenues from different tax types as % of total taxation and benefits, and measures to modernise tax courts.
-Portugal has also increased the digitalisation of its tax administration in the areas of taxpayer services, IT systems and compliance.
+Environmental and property taxation as % of total tax revenue, Portugal and the EU and benefits, and measures to modernise tax Portugal has also increased digitalisation of its tax administration in the areas of taxpayer services, IT systems and compliance.
 Tax arrears increased in 2020 by 9.2 pps to 45.9% of total net revenue, from an already significantly high level, 5.2 pps above the EU-27 average.
 The VAT gap (the gap between revenues actually collected and the theoretical tax liability) has steadily been decreasing since 2016, reducing by nearly 4 pps until 2019.
 In 2020, the estimated VAT tax base for Portugal declined in parallel with VAT revenue, as in most Member States.
 The VAT gap in 2020 therefore remained broadly unchanged at 8% of the total VAT liability (below the EU-wide gap of 9.1%).
 However, Portugal's VAT policy gap (which is an estimate of revenue loss due to the use of reduced VAT rates and exemptions) increased in 2020 to 53.01% and remained well above the EU average of 45.77%.